GithmiHashara/Whatsapp-clone/README.md

 Clerk: To handle user authentication and management.
 Zego Cloud: To provide video call capabilities.

+React Hot Toast Integration
+In this WhatsApp clone, I've integrated React Hot Toast to provide a smooth and responsive notification system.
+React Hot Toast is a lightweight, customizable toast library that allows us to display brief messages to users, such as successful actions, errors, or important alerts.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started